PaloAltoNetworks/SkilletBuilder/docs/jinja.rst

 Jinja and Skillets
 ==================

-Jinja a templating language for Python and used within the skillet framework to:
+Jinja is a templating language for Python and used within the skillet framework to:

-    * allow variable substitution
+    * allow variable value substitution
-    * provide lightweight coding logic like if and for
+    * provide lightweight coding logic such as if and for
     * apply filters to format data
     * leverage filters for validation testing logic

   .. image:: images/jinja_engine.png
      :width: 800

-Content objects are collected from the skillet and associated files then passed through the rendering engine.
+Content objects are collected from the skillet and passed through the rendering engine.

 |